11 Powerful Keyword Research Tools You Need to Try

 And, a few cons that might or might not apply to you:

-For $39 a month per project, you get access to all of Yahini’s features, letting you generate 20 content briefs with total month-to-month flexibility to pause when you need to.
+For $39 a month per project, you get access to all of Yahini’s features, letting you generate a full keyword strategy and 20 content briefs.
+Plans have month-to-month flexibility.

 Google Keyword Planner is a free keyword tool used by advertisers to research and analyze keywords for their Google Ads campaigns.
 Many consider Google Keyword Planner the foundational keyword planner.